chaoscalm/gramado/meta/cancun/README.md

-#cancun - This is a happy place.
+# Cancun

+The Gramado code for other operating systems.

+## About

 Here we gonna have some commands that are able to run on Linux and on Gramado.
-	These commands are gonna be compaled using the Makefile here and Linux libs.
+These commands are gonna be compiled using the Makefile here and Linux libs.